Curlee and Sarah Discaya: Business careers

-St. Gerrard Construction Corporation is a construction firm founded in 2003 and named after their eldest son.
-The company was awarded several large-scale infrastructure projects during President Rodrigo Duterte's administration and became one of the most prominent contractors of the period.
+St. Gerrard Construction is a construction firm founded in 2003 and named after their eldest son, while Alpha & Omega was incorporated in May 2014.
+Both companies were awarded several large-scale infrastructure projects during President Rodrigo Duterte's administration and became two of the most prominent contractors of the period.
 They started engaging in flood control projects in 2016.
 They continued securing projects during the President Bongbong Marcos administration.
 From 2022 to 2025, the Discayas' companies bagged worth of flood control projects.

-The Discayas' companies was put onto spotlight when President Marcos flagged the top flood control contractors for possible irregularities during his 4th State of the Nation Address.
+The Discayas' companies were put onto spotlight when President Marcos flagged the top flood control contractors for possible irregularities soon after his 4th State of the Nation Address.

 Apart from construction, Sarah Discaya has served as a local director for the Pasig branch of the Miss Universe Philippines pageant franchise since 2024.
-The organization's president, Shamcey Supsup, unsuccessfully ran for councilor of Pasig initially under Discaya's slate in the 2025 elections.
+The organization's president, Shamcey Supsup-Lee, unsuccessfully ran for councilor of Pasig initially under Discaya's slate in the 2025 elections.